ccorsi/learning/aboutme.md

 # Work Experience

-As I have mentioned above, I will now talk about my work experience and how this will be showcased here.
-Let me then start by stating that
-I have been a software engineer for sometime now.
-I have
+As I have mentioned above, I will now talk about my work experience and how this will be showcased [here](resume).
+Let me then start by stating that I have been a software engineer for than 25 years.

 # Blogging